 At 400 acres, the island is fairly large; its easy to hike or paddle several miles in one day.
 But with just 8 casitas and the Villa Estate on-site, Isla Palenque offers guests an experience that is very private and exclusive

 Isla Palenque was inspired by Robinson Crusoe.
-After reading Joseph Conrad's novel, Isla Palenque owner and designer Ben Loomis set out in search of his own private island hideaway.
+After reading Daniel Defoe’s novel, Isla Palenque owner and designer Ben Loomis set out in search of his own private island hideaway.
 He spent five years living on the Isla Palenque, often just sleeping in a hammock near the beach, dreaming up the best way to develop and share the island's wonders with visitors.

 In contrast to other "beach" destinations in Panama, the Gulf of Chiriuí isn't overrun with large international hotel chains or backpacker focused bars and hostels.
 It's relatively undeveloped, offering travelers peace and tranquility plus the chance to explore unspoiled nature.